MarawanEldeib/Advanced-CNN-Flower-Classification/README.md

-echo "# 📊 Advanced Customer Segmentation
+# 🌟 Advanced Customer Segmentation

-This project uses k-Means clustering and Logistic Regression to perform customer segmentation based on shopping data.
-The goal is to identify distinct customer groups to enhance targeted marketing strategies.
+This project leverages k-Means clustering and Logistic Regression to segment customers based on their shopping data, aiming to enhance targeted marketing strategies.

 ---